Mark McDowell

-Mark McDowell (born October 8, 1962) is a Canadian diplomat and was the first resident Ambassador of Canada to the Union of the Republic of Myanmar.
+Mark Andrew McDowell (born October 8, 1962) is a Canadian diplomat and was the first resident Ambassador of Canada to the Union of the Republic of Myanmar.
 He is considered an Asia hand and is a specialist in the fields of public diplomacy and digital diplomacy.
-He has been characterized as "an unconventional diplomat" and a champion of LGBTIQ rights.
+He has been characterized as "an unconventional diplomat".

 In 2016, he took leave from the Canadian foreign service and later resigned.
 He joined the International Institute for Democracy and Electoral Assistance (IDEA) as the head of International IDEA's Myanmar office.
 IDEA became the key provider of training on constitutional issues to Myanmar's government, political parties, and the Constitutional Court.
 It maintained an office embedded in the Union Electoral Commission and offered technical assistance to the Commission.
 In 2019 IDEA opened an office embedded in Parliament where it offered technical assistance on public finance.

-In 2020 McDowell joined the Asia Foundation as Country Representative.
+From September 2020 to March 2025 McDowell was The Asia Foundation Country Representative for Myanmar.